Garden maintenance scheme

 How often will my garden be done?

-The gardeners will come and cut your grass every 4 weeks.
+The gardeners will come and cut your grass every 3 to 4 weeks.
 The service starts at the end of March and runs until the end of September so you will get 7 visits.

 Please note that this is an approximate timescale and can change depending on weather, equipment and squad sizes for the year.